-Within a few years of graduation, alumni of the Texas A&M University-Kingsville undergraduate architectural engineering program will demonstrate achievement in the following areas:
+Within a few years of graduation, alumni of the Texas A&M University-Kingsville undergraduate architectural engineering program have distinguished themselves in the following areas:

-- Our graduates will practice in one of the areas appropriate to the interdisciplinary field of architectural engineering (architecture, construction management, building services engineering, or structural engineering).
+- Professional practice in one of the areas appropriate to the interdisciplinary field of architectural engineering (construction management, building services engineering, or structural engineering).

-To achieve these objectives, the department has outlined the following program outcomes:
+To achieve these objectives, the department has outlined the following student outcomes: